2025–26 UEFA Youth League

-The 2025–26 UEFA Youth League is the twelfth season of the UEFA Youth League, a European youth club football competition organised by UEFA.
+The 2025–26 UEFA Youth League was the twelfth season of the UEFA Youth League, a European youth club football competition organised by UEFA.

-The title holders are Barcelona, who defeated Trabzonspor 4–1 in the previous edition's final.
+The title holders were Barcelona, who defeated Trabzonspor 4–1 in the previous edition's final.
+They were eliminated in the round of 32 by Maccabi Haifa.

+Real Madrid won their second title by beating Club Brugge 4–2 on penalties after a 1–1 draw in the final.

 Teams

 A total of 86 teams from 50 of the 55 UEFA member associations entered the tournament.
 They were split into two sections.